decibling/whitepaper/content/en/docs/tokenomics/fund-allocation.md

 In words:			Three billions FROY

-Mission: advisors's dedication payment for:
+Mission: advisors' dedication payment for:
 * Support to project development team
 * Support for branding
 * Support for business